penninesoaringclub/newsletter/content/posts/2024-07/index.md

 [![](lcc/2.jpg)](2.jpg)

-After being reminded of my X-Lakes comp from a few year ago, i was in the mood for a mini epic of my own.
-So i scrambled up Grassmoor.
+After being reminded of my X-Lakes comp from a few years ago, I was in the mood for a mini epic of my own.
+So I scrambled up Grassmoor.

 [![](lcc/3.jpg)](3.jpg)